 Pregnancy: Avoid treatment in the 1st trimester if possible.

 Oral bisphosphonates (eg, for osteoporosis Osteoporosis Osteoporosis is a progressive metabolic bone disease that decreases bone mineral density (bone mass per unit volume), with deterioration of bone structure.
 Skeletal weakness leads to fractures... read more ) have markedly lower risk of osteonecrosis than injectable bisphosphonates.
-However, a low risk remains, especially in the mandible, in elderly patients, or those receiving chemotherapy or corticosteroid treatment, or with multiple systemic diseases.
+However, a low risk remains, especially in the mandible, in older patients, or those receiving chemotherapy or corticosteroid treatment, or with multiple systemic diseases.

 *Therapeutic anticoagulation (eg, for pulmonary embolism Pulmonary Embolism (PE) Pulmonary embolism (PE) is the occlusion of pulmonary arteries by thrombi that originate elsewhere, typically in the large veins of the legs or pelvis.
 Risk factors for pulmonary embolism are... read more ) increases the risk of bleeding with tooth extraction, but this must be balanced against the increased risk of thrombosis (eg, stroke Overview of Stroke Strokes are a heterogeneous group of disorders involving sudden, focal interruption of cerebral blood flow that causes neurologic deficit.
 Strokes can be Ischemic (80%), typically resulting... read more ) if anticoagulation is reversed.
 Discuss any contemplated reversal with the clinician managing the patient's anticoagulation and then with the patient.